 Add white cake mix and instant pudding.
 Mix till smooth.
 Do not over mix!

 Pour batter into 2-9 inch round pans.
 Sprinkle a little coconut on top of cakes, if desired. bake at 350 degrees for about 25-30 minutes or until toothpick inserted in middle comes out clean.
 Invert onto cooling rack and let cool completely.
+For cupcakes, bake at 350 for about 18-20 minutes.

 Blend butter and cream cheese until smooth.
 Add powdered sugar, salt and milk until desired consistency.
 Mix well.
 Spread frosting on cooled cake.
 Sprinkle remaining coconut on top and sides of cake and gently press into frosting.